Phi X 174: Infection Cycle

 Infection begins when G protein binds to lipopolysaccharides on the bacterial host cell surface.
 H protein (or the DNA Pilot Protein) pilots the viral genome through the bacterial membrane of E.coli bacteria most likely via a predicted N-terminal transmembrane domain helix.
 However, it has become apparent that H protein is a multifunctional protein.
 This is the only viral capsid protein of ΦX174 to lack a crystal structure for a couple of reasons.
 It has low aromatic content and high glycine content, making the protein structure very flexible and in addition, individual hydrogen atoms (the R group for glycines) are difficult to detect in protein crystallography.
 Additionally, H protein induces lysis of the bacterial host at high concentrations as the predicted N-terminal transmembrane helix easily pokes holes through the bacterial wall.
 By bioinformatics, this protein contains four predicted coiled-coil domains which has a significant homology to known transcription factors.
 Additionally, it was determined that de novo H protein was required for optimal synthesis of other viral proteins.
 Mutations in H protein that prevent viral incorporation, can be overcome when excess amounts of protein B, the internal scaffolding protein, are supplied.

 The DNA is ejected through a hydrophilic channel at the 5-fold vertex.
 It is understood that H protein resides in this area but experimental evidence has not verified its exact location.
 Once inside the host bacterium, replication of the [+] ssDNA genome proceeds via negative sense DNA intermediate.
 This is done as the phage genome supercoils and the secondary structure formed by such supercoiling attracts a primosome protein complex.
 This translocates once around the genome and synthesizes a [−]ssDNA from the positive original genome. [+]ssDNA genomes to package into viruses are created from this by a rolling circle mechanism.
 This is the mechanism by which the double stranded supercoiled genome is nicked on the positive strand by a virus-encoded A protein, also attracting a bacterial DNA polymerase (DNAP) to the site of cleavage.
 DNAP uses the negative strand as a template to make positive sense DNA.
 As it translocates around the genome it displaces the outer strand of already-synthesised DNA, which is immediately coated by SSBP proteins.
 The A protein cleaves the complete genome every time it recognises the origin sequence.

-As D protein is the most abundant gene transcript, it is the most protein in the viral procapsid.
+As D protein is the most abundant gene transcript, it is the most abundant protein in the viral procapsid.
 Similarly, gene transcripts for F, J, and G are more abundant than for H as the stoichiometry for these structural proteins is 5:5:5:1.
 The primosomes are protein complexes which attach/bind the enzyme helicase on the template.
 Primosomes gives RNA primers for DNA synthesis to strands.

+Mutation rate

+The mutation rate of phiX174 is estimated to be 1.0 x 10−6 substitutions per base per round of copying, a value that is consistent with Drake's rule (0.003 mutations per genome per round of copying in DNA-based microorganisms).